Abjad/abjad/trunk/abjad/docs/chapters/examples/mozart/index.rst

-Mozart: *Musickalisches Würfelspiel*
+Mozart: *Musikalisches Würfelspiel*
 =====================================

-Mozart's dice game is a method for aleatorically generating sixteen-measure-long *minuets*.
+Mozart's dice game is a method for aleatorically generating sixteen-measure-long minuets.
 For each measure, two six-sided dice are rolled, and the sum of the dice used to look up a measure number in one of two tables (one for each half of the minuet).
 The measure number then locates a single measure from a collection of musical fragments.
 The fragments are concatenated together, and "music" results.